Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Brian Stone

-As well as his formal education, Brian played in a couple bands spanning 15 years, performing various venues/festivals across the southwest including the House of Blues, SxSW, OC Punk Rock Picnic, numerous venues in Hollywood such as the Whiskey-a-Go-Go, Roxy, and Rainbow Bar, and was nominated for "Best Metal Band" at the 2013 OC Music Awards.
+As well as his formal education, Brian played in a couple bands spanning 15 years, performing at various venues and festivals across the Southwest including the House of Blues, SxSW, OC Punk Rock Picnic, numerous venues in Hollywood such as the Whiskey-a-Go-Go, Roxy, and Rainbow Bar, and was nominated for "Best Metal Band" at the 2013 OC Music Awards.

 Amelia Kaufman